Pros and Cons of Investing in Gold ETFs

 • Gold ETFs provide the advantage of high liquidity, making it easy to buy and sell shares on stock exchanges.

-• By investing in gold ETFs, investors can diversify their portfolios and protect against inflation.
+• Investors can diversify their portfolios and protect against inflation by investing in gold ETFs.

 • The average annual expense ratio for gold ETFs is about 0.65%, which can reduce net investment returns.